dmitriano/Awl/README.md

 cmake --build . --parallel
 ```

-## Compiling with QT and Boost on Windows
+## Compiling with OpenSSL, QT and Boost on Windows

-Use `-DAWL_STATIC_RUNTIME:BOOL=ON` CMake option if QT is compiled with static runtime:
+Use `-DAWL_STATIC_RUNTIME:BOOL=ON` CMake option if QT and BOOST are compiled with static runtime:

 ```bat
 set MY_DRIVE=C: